cannondale-f500/miningSwitch/README.md

 ## Software
-* The raspberrypi image has to be downloaded and written on a SDcard.
-2021-10-30-raspios-bullseye-armhf-full
+* The raspberrypi image has to be downloaded and written on a SDcard. `2021-10-30-raspios-bullseye-armhf-full`
-* Just adding the entry of config.txt with the entries of the repository This is to initialize the GPIOs to Outputs and non active relais.
+* Just adding the entry of `config.txt` with the entries of the repository This is to initialize the GPIOs to Outputs and non active relais.
-* Im home Verzeichnis wird das ddupdate.sh Script konfiguriert mit der jeweiligen Key und domain
-* Im crontab gehört der Eintrag für die Ausführung des scripts eingetragen.
-Beispielsweise jede Minute
-* Das pconoff script muss in das Homeverzeichnis hinzugefügt werden.
-* Zur Verbindung wird SSH verwendet.
-Hierbei ist ein Key zu erstellen und die Konfiguration abzuändern, sodass nur mit dem Key ein Login möglich ist.
-(Siehe [Dokumentation](https://pimylifeup.com/raspberry-pi-ssh-keys/))
-* Die Verbindung ohne Key ist zu unterbrechen um die Sicherheit zu erhöhen.
-* Eine lokale Verbindung über VNC Viewer ist möglich
-* Zusätzlich benötigt der PI eine fixe IP-Adresse im Netzwerk.
-* Das Routing wird wie in den Bildern "T-Mobile_Router_Einstellung*" ersichtlich eingestellt.
-Die IP muss die des Raspberry PIs entsprechen.
-Danach ist der Router neu zu starten.

-Optional können die Scripte auch in andere Verzeichnisse hinterlegt werden.
-Hierzu müssen jedoch die Pfade angepasst werden.
+* Implement the `ddupdate.sh` script with key und domain
+* The `crontab` script on `/etc/crontab` should be added with the entries of the repository.
+The script will be executed every minute.
+Only If the IP changes the ddns entry will be updated
+* The `pconoff` script must be copied to the folder `/home/pi`
+* To execute the script remote a connection via SSH is used.
+To make a secure connection a key is used and the configuration has to be edited like in the following documentation.
+Its important to only accept connection via key (Siehe [Dokumentation](https://pimylifeup.com/raspberry-pi-ssh-keys/))
+* A local connection via VNC has been enabled in the settings via the menu.
+* Adding a fixed IP-adress in `/etc/dhcpcd.conf` like this:

+  `interface eth0

+  static ip_address=192.168.1.x/24

+  static routers=192.168.1.1

+  static domain_name_servers=192.168.1.1`
+* The routing setting should be implemented to the router shown in the images `T-Mobile_Router_Einstellung*`.
+The IP address must be set to the fixed IP address of the raspberry PI.
+Afterwards the router should be restarted.

+If prefered the scripts can be implemented to other folders.
+Therefore the path has to be changed

-## Ansteuern
+## Controlling
-Mit dem Befehl `pyhton3 pconoff.py 1` Kann das jeweilige Relay angesteuert werden und das jeweilige Relay führt folgenden Zyklus aus:
-* PC Ausschalten mit 5s Ein
+With the command `pyhton3 pconoff.py 1` every relais can be controlled with its number.
+The cycling of the relais is configured:
+* computer off (5s relais on)
-* Wartezeit mit 30s
+* waiting time for 30s
-* PC Einschalten 0.5s Ein
+* computer on (0.5s relais on)

 ### Android:
 Far Commander
-- Der public Key mit Passwort ist hinzuzufügen.
-Für den Log-In benötigt man kein Passwort nur den Benutzernamen.
+- The public Key with password has to be added.
+Be careful where the file will be stored or how you transfer the file.
+For login only the username has to be added.

 ### Apple
 Termius - SSH client
-- Der public Key mit Passwort ist hinzuzufügen.
-Für den Log-In benötigt man kein Passwort nur den Benutzernamen.
+- The public Key with password has to be added.
+Be careful where the file will be stored or how you transfer the file.
+For login only the username has to be added.